 John studied the history of graphic design at Parsons, the New School for Design, speaks French, some Spanish and Italian, and loves to cook and entertain an eclectic group of friends at Château Village, his apartment in Greenwich Village of 25 years.
 Ever the bon vivant, his motto is: “On ne vit qu’une fois!”

-Alexandre Champeau, Young Member Committee
+Alexandre Champeau, Junior Member Committee

 Alexandre Champeau was born in Strasbourg in 1990.
 After 11 years in the beautiful region of Alsace, he successively lived in Reunion Island, Paris and Nice, where he graduated from SKEMA Business School (2014) further to a few experiences abroad: London, Baltimore, Sydney, Shanghai & Abidjan.
 He started his Business Developer career in France before moving in New York to open a new branch for ESCAL Consulting (2015).
 An enthusiastic networker, during his free time, Alexandre challenges himself with new activities such as English boxing, swing dancing or volunteering.